jaffamonkey/current-blog/content/posts/articlecasestudies.md

 _Sep 8, 2017_
 > The level of engagement from POs and stakeholders does vary wildly, but I still find BDD approach to acceptance tests useful.

-Here I went for a CucumberJS/Webdriverio, which at the time was touted incorrectly as selenium replacement (it still needed selenium server to execute tests in browser).
+Here I went for a CucumberJS/Webdriverio, which at the time was touted incorrectly as "selenium replacement" (it still needed selenium server to execute tests in browser).
 It came with whole host of steps, which quickly became apparent most were redundant/useless for the project.
 Midway through I migrated across to NightwatchJS/Cucumber framework, which only took and day or so.
 The Gherkin remained the same, and it did not take too long to adjust the existing javascript code.
 I ended up with a much leaner framework.
 The issue with using the helper tools is it's not easy to see the overhead, until you have something to compare it to.

-## DoE 06/2019 - 10/2019
+## Industry: Civil Service (2019)

 #### I could imagine myself yawning as I typed this.
 _Aug 15, 2019_